Sunday, December 22, 2019

 GOD

-This painting depicts an algorithmic representation of the word GOD
+This painting depicts an algorithmic representation of the word GOD:

-01000111 01001111 01000100.
 The painting also depicts an ambiguous landscape with diagonal lines that cut through it.

-So, is the binary code - the string of colourfully painted zeros and ones - a representation of GOD?
+Is the binary code - the string of colourfully painted zeros and ones - a representation of GOD?
 Note the question mark in the title of the painting.
 But, there is no question mark, or instructed binary code question mark - 00111111 - depicted in the painting.
 Is this GOD a proxy?

 Here are a few more questions!
 Is the painting a representation of GOD in a landscape or GOD as landscape?
 Is it a real landscape or a computer generated landscape?
 Perhaps the diagonal lines convey orienting graphics on a computer screen, maybe the screen of a remote militarised drone pilot?
 Maybe it is a computer game?
 Is there a target?

 What does the binary code 'instructing' the word GOD mean?
 I don't have an answer - there was a lot going on in my head when I painted it!
-However, this question can, perhaps, be addressed with other questions, such as - where, what and how is GOD in the age of the algorithm, the era of the drone, and the epoch of ubiquitous surveillance and increasingly autonomous systems?
+However, this question can, perhaps, be addressed with other questions, such as - where, what and how is GOD in the age of the algorithm, the era of the drone, and the epoch of ubiquitous surveillance, and increasingly autonomous systems?

 Regular readers will know where these questions come from.